 Lemmatization vs. Stemming: Key Differences

-• Lemmatization employs context and grammatical analysis to produce valid dictionary terms.
-"Happily" becomes "happy," and "geese" becomes "goose."
+- Lemmatization: Utilizes context and grammatical analysis to create valid dictionary terms.
+“Happily” transforms into “happy,” and “geese” becomes “goose.”

-• Though stemming is faster, it offers less accuracy and is suited for indexing large datasets.
-Lemmatization provides better semantic accuracy, making it ideal for precise applications like chatbots or sentiment analysis.
+- Stemming is faster but less accurate, suitable for indexing, while lemmatization provides better semantic accuracy, ideal for precise tasks like chatbots or sentiment analysis.

 Advantages of Lemmatization